 The Narmer Palette is one of the most famous artefacts of Ancient Egypt.
-It was found in the “main deposit” of the temple of Nekhen (Hierakonpolis) by Quibell and Green 1890s along with (amongst other things) the Narmer Macehead and the Scorpion Macehead.
-Although the Narmer Palette dates to Early Dynastic Period (the end of Dynasty 0 or ther beginning of Dynasty 1) it conforms to the artistic formality of later Ancient Egyptian art and shows that both the hieroglyphic language and symbolic art were already well developed at this early stage.
+It was found in the “main deposit” of the temple of Nekhen (Hierakonpolis) by Quibell and Green in the 1890s, along with (among other things) the Narmer Macehead and the Scorpion Macehead.
+Although the Narmer Palette dates to Early Dynastic Period (the end of Dynasty 0 or the beginning of Dynasty 1) it conforms to the artistic formality of later Ancient Egyptian art and shows that both the hieroglyphic language and symbolic art were already well developed at this early stage.

 - Clayton, Peter A (1994) Chronicle of the Pharaohs

 - GunterDreyer (1998) Umm El-Qaab I

 - Kemp, Barry J (1991) Ancient Egypt: Anatomy of a Civilisation

 - Millett, N. B. (1990) The Narmer Macehead and related objects.
 Journal of the American Research Center in Egypt XXVII